top of page

 What is the Humble Bumble Project?

-We are a nonprofit charitable organization dedicated to assisting the families of pediatric and young adult cancer patients.
+We are a nonprofit charitable organization dedicated to assisting pediatric, adolescent, and adulthood cancer patients and caregivers.
 The Humble Bumble Project is also a 2019 Tioga County Landmarks award recipient which honors heroes within the community.
-A cancer diagnosis is devastating for a family to hear—even more so when a child is on the receiving end.

-Childhood cancer is hard enough to battle.
 You don't have to do it alone.

 Our Mission